 Putting things away – helps the child practice daily rituals and gross motor skills.

-Lots of pointing and naming – this develops gross motor skills, as well as language and cognitive skills.
+Lots of pointing and naming – this develops gross motor skills and language and cognitive skills.

-Sensory bins – By using sensory bins you help children get to know diﬀerent kinds of textures and they also teach them how to manipulate and recognize the textures.
+Sensory bins – By using sensory bins, you help children get to know different kinds of textures and teach them how to manipulate and recognize the textures.

 Treasure bins (color, shape, type (shoes, clothes, etc.) – a great activity that promotes sorting and recognizing patterns.

-Pulling out cloths from containers – develops fine motor skills and the attention span.
+Pulling out cloths from containers – develops fine motor skills and attention span.

-Painting with water – develops the artistic skills in your child, as well as their vision and fine motor skills.
+Painting with water – develops your child’s artistic skills, vision, and fine motor skills.